Official State Marker Grant Partnerships

 Illinois State Historical Society

 The Illinois State Historical Society’s markers program recognizes sites of national or statewide significance, thereby increasing public awareness and appreciation of Illinois’ rich historical legacy.
 Since 1934, the Society has commemorated over 400 sites.
-The Pomeroy Foundation partnered with Illinois State Historical Society to fund 25 new historical markers over the next three years.
-The markers will commemorate African-American, Native American, and women’s history around the state.
+Pomeroy Foundation has partnered with Illinois State Historical Society to fund 25 new historic markers.
 The grant will offer matching funds to communities and historical organizations that have identified a historical event, person, or location of significance to Illinois’s narrative that has previously been overlooked, overshadowed, marginalized, or lost.
 Applications are available online at historyillinois.org.